hwilli08/Analysis-of-Incarceration-in-New-York-State/readme.md

 7. **Crime Analysis:**
    - Execute `CRIMES/basic_crimes.py` to analyze the top 10 most frequent serious crimes committed.
    - Run `CRIMES/crime_classes.py` to sort through the csv file generated from the previous step of the analysis and categorize each crime.
 The resulting CSV file, named `Prof_Wilcoxen_GPT.csv`, provides a structured classification of crimes, facilitating further analysis and visualization of crime statistics.
 It is filed under the 'CRIMES' folder in this repository directory.
-Special shout out to Prof. Wilcoxen for his support in generating the AI sorting tool.
+Special shout out to Prof. Wilcoxen for his support in generating the AI sorting tool. **Those without openAI access or an API key may use the csv file copied in the repository rather than generating their own using this script.**
    - Run `CRIMES/crime_types.py` to analyze the relationship between top crimes and race/facility using heatmaps.

 By following these instructions and running the scripts in the specified order, you can reproduce the analysis conducted in this repository.